TehyaStockman/blog/content/projects/cloud_photography/1/index.md

 ---
-layout: layouts/post.njk
+layout: layouts/post.liquid
 title: "Cloud Portraits I: Why?"
 date: 2024-03-09
 tags: ["post", "project:cloud_photography"]
-featureImage: cloud.jpg
+feature_image: cloud.jpg
+feature_image_alt: "Film photograph of a white puffy cloud on a dark background"
-featureImageCaption: "Exposure From Initial Tests Shot on a Minolta X-700 with the 70-210 f/4"
+feature_image_caption: "Exposure From Initial Tests Shot on a Minolta X-700 with the 70-210 f/4"
 ---

 For a little over a year I have been planning a project consisting of a series of portraits of clouds.
 Specifically bright, fluffy, detailed clouds on a inky black sky.